 If you live in an area that is especially susceptible to major high windstorms like hurricanes and tornadoes, it is a good idea to consider investing in a permanent storm shutter system for your home or replacing your windows with impact-resistant models specifically designed for storms.
 These systems are designed to protect the doors and windows of your home from high-wind damage.
 They will also help protect you while you are in the home hiding from the wind!
 If you aren’t able to invest in a permanent storm shutter system or impact-resistant windows, you should at a minimum use plywood to cover and secure your windows and doors in preparation for a high-wind storm.
 You should not simply use tape to cover your windows, as this does not truly do anything to protect your windows during the storm and leaves you at risk of being hurt by a larger piece of glass flying if the window is damaged during the storm.

 When preparing for a major storm, many people forget to protect the garage door.
 If a storm’s high winds damage or cave in a garage door, then the contents of the garage will be vulnerable, and the rest of the home will become more susceptible to damage.
 There are devices available that will help you reinforce and secure your garage door during a high windstorm.
 It is best to hire a professional garage door company to inspect your current garage door to determine its ability to withstand a major storm and any additional protective measures you may need to take.

 Check And Reinforce Shingles And Siding

-While major high wind storms can be scary, there are things we can do to help protect ourselves and our homes from serious damage during the storm.
-If you need to review your current homeowner’s insurance coverage contact us today to speak with a professional licensed agent that can review your current insurance policy and make sure you have the coverage you need.
+While major high windstorms can be scary, there are things we can do to help protect ourselves and our homes from serious damage during the storm.
+If you need to review your current homeowner’s insurance coverage contact us today to speak with a professional licensed, independent agent who can review your current insurance policy and make sure you have the coverage you need.